plblum/jivs/README.md

 // or
 vm.vh.input("Age").setValues(25, "25");
 ```
 Use `setInputValue()` when you have parsers setup, as they will convert and save the native value for you.
-See <a href="#wheretousevalidation">Where you want to use validation</a>.
+See [Where you want to use validation](#where-you-want-to-use-validation).

 Both functions have an options parameter.
 See the previous section for its definition.
 ### Getting the value